openstack-infra/zuul/doc/source/zuul.rst

     DependentPipelineManager, see: :doc:`gating`.

 **trigger**
+  Exactly one trigger source must be supplied for each pipeline.
+  Triggers are not exclusive -- matching events may be placed in multiple pipelines, and they will behave independently in each of the pipelines they match.
+You may select from the following:

+  **gerrit**
     This describes what Gerrit events should be placed in the pipeline.
-  Triggers are not exclusive -- matching events may be placed in multiple pipelines, and they will behave independently in each of the pipelines they match.
-Multiple triggers may be listed.
+Multiple gerrit triggers may be listed.
 Further parameters describe the kind of events that match:

     *event*
     The event name from gerrit.
 Examples: ``patchset-created``, ``comment-added``, ``ref-updated``.
 This field is treated as a regular expression.

     *branch*
     The branch associated with the event.
 Example: ``master``.
 This field is treated as a regular expression, and multiple branches may be listed.

     *ref*
     On ref-updated events, the branch parameter is not used, instead the ref is provided.
 Currently Gerrit has the somewhat idiosyncratic behavior of specifying bare refs for branch names (e.g., ``master``), but full ref names for other kinds of refs (e.g., ``refs/tags/foo``).
     Zuul matches what you put here exactly against what Gerrit provides.
 This field is treated as a regular expression, and multiple refs may be listed.

     *approval*
     This is only used for ``comment-added`` events.
 It only matches if the event has a matching approval associated with it.
 Example:
     ``code-review: 2`` matches a ``+2`` vote on the code review category.
     Multiple approvals may be listed.

     *email_filter*
     This is used for any event.
 It takes a regex applied on the performer email, i.e Gerrit account email address.
 If you want to specify several email filters, you must use a YAML list.
 Make sure to use non greedy matchers and to escapes dots!
     Example: ``email_filter: ^.*?@example\.org$``.

     *comment_filter*
     This is only used for ``comment-added`` events.
 It accepts a list of regexes that are searched for in the comment string.
 If any of these regexes matches a portion of the comment string the trigger is matched. ``comment_filter: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a change.

 **dequeue-on-new-patchset**
   Normally, if a new patchset is uploaded to a change that is in a